matheusdiasz2007/Calculadora-Cientifica-com-Python/CalculadoraCientifica.md

 Description

 This project is a scientific calculator developed in Python using the Kivy framework.
-The application provides a graphical interface for performing basic and scientific mathematical operations.
+The application provides a graphical interface for performing mathematical operations and graphing functions.

 Features